People's Reform Party

 The People's Reform Party (PRP) is a political party in the Philippines.
 Founded on April 12, 1991, as the political party of former Agrarian Reform Secretary Miriam Defensor Santiago for her bid as president in the 1992 Presidential Elections.
 During the 1992 Elections, the party nominated Santiago as president and Ramon "Jun" Magsaysay, Jr. as vice president, however both Santiago and Magsaysay lost the elections to former Defense Secretary Fidel Ramos and then-Senator Joseph Estrada, respectively.
 The Force of Reform Philippines (FORPH) serves as the official youth-wing of the People's Reform Party.
 While under the same Miriam Defensor Santiago wing, the Youth Reform Movement is not related to the PRP.
+Since the death of Miriam Defensor-Santiago in 2016, the party has spiraled down under the management of Miriam's widow, Narciso Jr., who largely began supporting Duterte groups.
+In 2021, the party's old vanguards and pro-Miriam supporters left in protest against Narciso Jr's political positions that favored the Duterte political dynasty, effectively gutting the party into a Duterte puppet organization.
+The party, under Narciso Jr., continued to back Duterte-associated politicians again in 2025 when former president Rodrigo Duterte was charged with crimes against humanity by the International Criminal Court.

 History

 Formation and 1992 elections: Kay Miriam Kami!

-In April 12, 1991, the party was founded by former Immigration Commissioner and Agrarian Reform Secretary Miriam Defensor Santiago.
+On April 12, 1991, the party was founded by former Immigration Commissioner and Agrarian Reform Secretary Miriam Defensor Santiago.
 As Santiago being known for cleaning the immigration bureau against corruption, she is then being considered as preferred presidential candidate to win.
 In the party convention for the 1992 elections, she berated her opponents who throwing black propaganda (like of nicknaming her Brenda for brain damage due to her rants), and belittlement on her, with choosing former Congressman and Ramon Magsaysay's son Jun.
 Also, tandem of former NBI director Alfredo Lim and former Housing Agency administrator Lito Atienza joined PRP for their 1992 elections in Manila for its mayoral and vice mayoral positions.

 Our task is to reform the culture of corruption.
 In this archipelago, the land of our birth, the cradle of our hopes and dreams, we find it intolerable and immoral that of 62 million Filipinos, 2/3 are living at the poverty line.
 We find it unacceptable that despite our great wealth in natural resources, despite our gifts in human resources, our country today bears the onus of a negative reputation as one of the most corrupt governments in Southeast Asia.